vevinkirk/vevinkirk.github.io/_posts/2019-03-27-arch-install-markdown.md

 ```::1     localhost.localdomain   localhost   macbook```

+If you have a static IP you can put that in place of 127.0.0.1

+Use this link to learn more about network configuration in Arch linux [Network Config](https://wiki.archlinux.org/index.php/Network_configuration)

 We need to add kernel modules to make sure the kernel knows how to decrypt our partition.
 Edit your ```/etc/mkinitcpio.conf``` and add the modules **BEFORE** filesystems in the HOOKS line.